mo-na-min/osu-replay-downloader/README.md

 # osu-replay-downloader
-##an recreational app that let's you redownload all of your .osz files via Most Played Beatmaps.
+## A recreational app that let's you redownload all of your .osz files via Most Played Beatmaps.

 - PyQt6: Built a multi-window GUI architecture, complete with background threading (QThread) to prevent interface freezing during active downloads.